-How to get rid of ants - expert-approved solutions to banish these pests
+How to get rid of ants – experts reveal the best ways to eliminate these pests for good

-Walking into the kitchen and seeing a swarm of ants scurrying towards our cabinets is not a pleasant sight to be greeted by.
-Knowing how to get rid of ants is essential for keeping these tiny pests away, so we can cook and eat in our kitchen knowing they aren't around.
+It's never pleasant walking into the kitchen and seeing a swarm of ants scurrying towards our cabinets.
+Knowing how to get rid of ants is essential if you want to enjoy cooking and dining in peace.

-Unfortunately it is our culinary spaces that we're most likely to find ants, because they're attracted to food.
-This is also the last place we want company from pests, and if you've recently noticed a line of ants marching through your kitchen, you need to know how to get rid of ants in the house, and fast.
+Unfortunately, it's in our culinary spaces that we're most likely to find ants, because they're attracted to food.
+It's also the last place we want to find pests, and if you've recently noticed a line of ants marching through your kitchen, you need to know how to get rid of ants in the house, and fast.

 Knowing how to get rid of ants in a house requires a slightly different approach to how to kill ants' nests in a lawn.
-So that you can learn how to get rid of these unwanted visitors, we've asked pest control experts to share their top tips and put all of their advice into this essential guide.
+We've asked pest control experts to share their top tips for getting rid of these unwanted visitors.

 How to get rid of ants in the house